fnproject/tutorials/node/custom-db/README.md

 **Note:** Docker commands shown are for Linux.
 If you are using MacOS, the `sudo` command is not required.

 ## Getting Started with Docker Image
-As a first step, let's create and run our starting Docker image.
+As a first step, let's create and run our initial Docker image.

 **Note:** You can find these files in the `docker-only` directory.